 Alan’s mom announces when she catches Clara trying to kiss Alan on a date in their front yard.
 Ummm Alan is at least 30…no wonder Will is disappointed in Clara.
-She dates 30 year olds who still take mother-mandated naps.
+She dates 30-year-olds who still take mother-mandated naps.

 The Ambition of Ben Quick

 Ben Quick is hired by the Varner family.
 He starts as a sharecropper, then works his way up to manager of their general store.
-Will Varner likes Ben from the start, seeing in him the drive and ambition Jody lacks.
+Will Varner likes Ben from the start, seeing in him the drive and ambition that Jody lacks.

 “You’re a young dangerous man.
 I’m an old one.”